dwiepert/naip-w2v2/README.md

 * `--scheduler`: specify a lr scheduler.
 If None, no lr scheduler will be use.
 The only scheduler option is 'onecycle', which initializes `torch.optim.lr_scheduler.OneCycleLR`
 * `--max_lr`: specify the max learning rate for an lr scheduler.
 Default is 0.01.

+### Classification Head parameters
+* `--activation`: specify activation function to use for classification head
+* `--final_dropout`: specify dropout probability for final dropout layer in classification head
+* `--layernorm`: specify whether to include the LayerNorm in classification head

 For more information on arguments, you can also run `python run.py -h`.

 ## Embedding Extraction